hanwendong1/VirtualGaming/content/4-Catan.md

 Building rules:

 - Roads: Only 1 road may be built on each path.
+A new road must be connected to your existing road, settlement, or city on the board.
 - Settlements: You can only build a new settlement on an unoccupied intersection if you have a road leading to that intersection and the nearest settlement is at least two intersections away.
 - Cities: Cities cannot be built directly.
 You can only upgrade an existing settlement to a city.